Rule of three (writing): Slogans and catchphrases

+Cassandre's advertisement for Dubonnet aperitif uses wordplay to form a progression of three: "It's nice, it's good, Dubonnet."

 Many advertising campaigns and public information slogans use the technique to create a catchy, memorable way of displaying information.
 In marketing theory, American advertising and sales pioneer E. St. Elmo Lewis laid out his three chief copywriting principles, which he felt were crucial for effective advertising:The mission of an advertisement is to attract a reader so that he will look at the advertisement and start to read it; then to interest him, so that he will continue to read it; then to convince him, so that when he has read it, he will believe it.
 If an advertisement contains these three qualities of success, it is a successful advertisement.Some examples include: